 Until I recently bought the pot bottom right which is mould-blown, all the leech pots I owned were free-blown.
-In normal light:
+Uranium pots in normal light:

 Group of uranium pots in size comparison with cobalt blue and clear pots: